RayznGames/BicycleSystem/README.md

 # BicycleSystem
-A bycicle system that enables you to introduce bycicles or motorbykes to your, game by now its still a really early iteration of he system and will be updated sooner than later.
+A bicycle system that enables you to introduce bicycles or motorbikes to your game.
+Right now it's still a really early iteration of the system and will be updated sooner than later.